 The TNFi biologic drugs under study are adalimumab, etanercept, certolizumab, golimumab, and infliximab.
 New biologic users are defined as patients with no use of that specific treatment identified using all available data prior to the drug initiation date (the date of first dispensing).
 Similar definitions will be used for new non-biologic DMARD (nbDMARD) users.

 Drug Exposures will follow a hierarchy of NSAIDs, non-biologic DMARDs, and biologics.
 For example, if a patient initiates methotrexate, then adds adalimumab, then changes to etanercept, and then secukinumab, they would contribute three treatment episodes, one for each of: MTX, adalimumab, and etanercept, and secukinumab would be a censoring event.
-The adalimumab and etanercept treatment episodes would contribute two observations to the TNFi biologic exposure group.
+The adalimumab and etanercept treatment episodes would contribute two observations to the TNFi biologic exposure group, and the time axis and propensity scores will be updated at each of the start times.

 Table 1.
 Examples of Common Drugs used for Ankylosing Spondylitis and their Hierarchical Classification